5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 </details>

 ## Deployment
-Please read the following instructions carefully before deploying my EFI folder.
+Please read the following instructions _carefully_ before deploying my EFI folder.
 Depending on your T530 model, the used WiFi/BT card and macOS version you want to run, adjustments to the `config.plist` and used kexts may be necessary to adapt the config to your system.

 > [!NOTE]
 > Although this EFI *might work* with T430 and X230, is was not intended for these ThinkPad models.
 So don't misuse issue reports for support requests!

 ### Preparing the `config.plist`
-Download the EFI Folder from the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases) section and unpack it.
+Download the latest EFI Folder from the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases) section and unpack it.
 Make sure to read the included `Changelog.md` as well, since it contains useful explanations.

 Open the `config.plist` and adjust the following settings depending on your system: